cobalthq/cobalt-product-public-docs/content/en/Methodologies/internal-network.md

 ### Port Scans

-Pentesters perform a complete port scan against the internal network ranges provided.
+Pentesters perform a complete port scan on the provided internal network ranges.
 This gives a detailed breakdown of the machines and resources running inside the corporate network and what functions they perform.

 For example, the following services require access to the network to function: